kakwa/dmenu-user/README.md

 Long version
 ------------

-Create a dmenu-user configuration file in teh configuration directory (default: ~/.config/dmenu-user) and add one program by line (program must be in $PATH):
+Create a dmenu-user configuration file in the configuration directory (default: ~/.config/dmenu-user) and add one program by line (program must be in $PATH):

 ```
 pcmanfm